On the k-Independence Required by Linear Probing and Minwise Independence: Multiply-Shift hashing

-From \eqref{eq:cost} we get that the expected average insertion cost is:
+From \eqref{eq:cost} we get that the expected average insertion cost is lower bounded within a constant factor by:

 Above we again moved terms of the form $-n/(xmp)$ where $p$ is a prime factor of $x$ to $x'=x/p$ in the form $-n/(x'mp^2)$.
 Since $x$ is odd, we only have to consider odd primes factors $p$, and then we used that $\sum_{{\rm prime}\ p=3,5,..} 1/p^2<0.203$.
-This completes the proof of Theorem \ref{thm:bad-multiply-shift}. \end{proof} We note that the plain universal hashing from \cite{dietzfel97closest} also assumes an odd multiplier, so Theorem~\ref{thm:bad-multiply-shift} applies directly if $\ell_{out}<\ell$.
+This completes the proof of Theorem \ref{thm:bad-multiply-shift-lin}. \end{proof} We note that the plain universal hashing from \cite{dietzfel97closest} also assumes an odd multiplier, so Theorem~\ref{thm:bad-multiply-shift-lin} applies directly if $\ell_{out}<\ell$.
 The condition $\ell_{out}<\ell$ is, in fact, necessary for bad performance.
 If $\ell_{out}=\ell$, then $h_a$ is a permutation for any odd $a$, and then linear probing works perfectly.

-For the 2-universal hashing \cite{dietzfel96universal} there are two differences.
-One is that the multiplier may also be even, but restricting it to be odd can only double the cost.
+For the 2-independent hashing in \cite{dietzfel96universal} there are two differences.
+One is that the multiplier may also be even, but restricting it to be odd can at most double the cost.
 The other difference is that we add an additional $\ell$-bit parameter $b$, yielding a scheme of the form:

 The only effect of $b$ is a cyclic shift of the double full buckets, and this has no effect on the linear probing cost.
 For the 2-independent hashing, we have $\ell\geq \ell_{in}+\ell_{out}-1$, so $\ell<\ell_{out}$ if $\ell_{in}>1$.
-Hence again we have an expected average linear probing cost of $\Omega(n/m\,\lg n)$.
+Hence again we have an expected average linear probing cost of $\Omega((n/t)\lg n)$.